Douglas-Strey/Douglas-Strey/README.md

 - 📍 From SC
 - I have a little [website](https://douglastrey.com/) that I use for my personal portfolio 🤠
-- 🔭 I’m currently working on my pessoal projects
+- 🔭 I’m currently working on my pessoal projects.
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning ReactJS, Bootstrap and Jquery.

 Reach me out 👇🏼